 - Spending a lot of time reclined or laid down

-- Stying out of the heat to avoid my sever heat intolerance symptoms - these can affect me even when it’s not a heatwave
+- Stying out of the heat and keeping cool to avoid my Severe Heat Intolerance symptoms - these can affect me even when it’s not a heatwave

-- Ensuring I’m well hydrated (I do monitor my fluid intake)
+- Ensuring I’m well hydrated (I find it helps to use an app to monitor my fluid intake)

-- Resting regularly (or as regular as I’m able to, sometimes I get too busy and then I exhaust myself)
+- Resting regularly (or as regularly as I’m able to)

 - Having medical massage therapy that helps with things like my circulation